Palazzo Boncompagni, historic building in Bologna

 Palazzo Boncompagni It is an exclusive location for events planning, in a prestigious historic residence in the historic center of Bologna.
 The 'Sala del Papa' can be dedicated to special and exclusive events such as conferences, conferences, business dinners, private parties (even until late evening).

-The availability of use of the loggia with precious historiated columns, which leads to the entrance of the helical staircase attributed to Vignola, is included.
+The availability of use of the loggia with precious decorated columns, which leads to the entrance of the spiral staircase attributed to Vignola, is included.